 What are the differences in segmenting my development VPCs from my production VPCs when using multiple AWS Transit Gateways (TGW) or a single Gateway?

-While it is possible to segment instances in VPCs with security groups, there has not been easy way to segment groups of VPCs and on-premises networks until the AWS Transit Gateway (TGW).
+While it is possible to segment instances in VPCs with security groups, there has not been an easy way to segment groups of VPCs and on-premises networks until the AWS Transit Gateway (TGW).

 AWS Transit Gateway (TGW), is a new service announced at Re:Invent 2018 that allows customers to interconnect thousands of Virtual Private Clouds (VPCs) and on-premise networks.
 The service is available per region.
 While it is possible to segment instances in VPCs with security groups, there has not been easy way to segment groups of VPCs and on-premises networks until the AWS Transit Gateway (TGW).
 With AWS Transit Gateway (TGW) there are two main approaches: